ExtensionOp Contract

 Failure signature

-• An extension whose eager_execute errors surfaces as Error::BackendFailure { op, message } with op = "extension" (or a similar constant) and the family_id in message; see Section 12.
+• An extension whose registered runtime errors surfaces as Error::backend_failure("extension", message) (or a similar constant) with the family_id in message; see Section 12.

 • If a backend lacks a capability the extension needs (e.g. cuTENSOR unavailable on CPU-only builds), the extension SHOULD produce a descriptive Error::BackendFailure rather than panicking; the caller decides whether to fall back.